-Presented in Table 3 is the correlation analysis between the level of institutional politics and educational authenticity among public elementary school teachers.
+Table 3 presents the correlation analysis between the level of institutional politics and educational authenticity among public elementary school teachers.
 The relationship between these two variables shows a correlation coefficient (r) of 0.842 with a p-value of 0.000, which is less than the 0.05 significance level.
 This indicates a high and statistically significant positive relationship between institutional politics and educational authenticity.
 The coefficient of determination (R²) of 0.709 suggests that approximately 70.9% of the variation in educational authenticity can be explained by the level of institutional politics.
 Since the p-value is less than 0.05, the null hypothesis (Ho1) is rejected, supporting the claim that there is a significant relationship between the level of institutional politics and educational authenticity.

 This finding suggests that teachers who navigate institutional politics effectively are more likely to exhibit higher levels of educational authenticity in their professional roles.
 The strong positive relationship highlights the importance of understanding and engaging with school power structures, decision-making, resource allocation, and teacher-administrator relationships in fostering authentic teaching practices.
 Encouraging constructive institutional politics may thus enhance teachers’ commitment, reflective practice, empathy, and supportive learning environments, contributing to overall teaching excellence.